 What next?
 Go ahead and (yes, it’s a blast from the disco-past) Cut the Cake!

-Every day there are learning opportunities–the best kind are ones that arise in natural ways; that are of interest to your kiddo; and that continue to spark their curiosity to want to find out more!
-When you provide your kidlet with the time, freedom (remember you do not have to entertain them 24/7, 7 days a week!), space and materials … in other words to facilitate their PLAY, you are giving them the building blocks they’ll need for LIFE.
-When they are foundationally sound in STREAM the ending to the children’s song Row, Row, Row Your Boat really can make it seem like Life is but a dream!
+Every day there are learning opportunities.
+The best kinds are ones that arise in natural ways; that are of interest to your kiddo; and that continue to spark their curiosity to want to find out more!
+Your job is to provide your kidlet with the time, freedom (remember you do not have to entertain them 24/7, 7 days a week!), space and materials … in other words to facilitate their PLAY.
+When you do this, you are giving them the building blocks they’ll need for LIFE.
+When kiddos are foundationally sound in STREAM the ending to the children’s song Row, Row, Row Your Boat really can make it seem like Life is but a dream!

 Yours in Play!